-Date: 1 1 (dd/mm/yyyy) Daic. / , (uu/iiiii/yyyy)
+Date: 1 / ' ( (dd) /mm/ yyyy) Date. , , , uu/ .y .y .y .y /

 The IHR Secretariat is required to provide an annual report to the World Health Assembly detailing WHO and States Parties progress on IHR implementation.
 In order to assist the States Parties in their responsibility to report to the Assembly, the IHR Secretariat has developed a data collection tool which will enable each State Party to provide standardized information about progress of its core capacity development in implementation of IHR (2005) (IHR).
-The completed data collection tool can be submitted to ihrmonitoring@who.int via email or by fax to +41227914667 or in hard copy to IHR Monitoring (IHR/NCM) 20, avenue Appia, 1211 Geneva 27 Switzerland.
+The completed data collection tool can be submitted to ihrmonitoring@who.int via email; or by fax to +41227911388 or +41227911399; or in hard copy to IHR Monitoring (HSE/GCR/MPI) 20, avenue Appia, 1211 Geneva 27 Switzerland.
 The submission of this questionnaire will allow the compilation of a consistent report to the Assembly.
 However, the use of this format by States Parties is entirely voluntary.